singingwolfboy/netlify-home/_docs/prerendering.md

 Normally Google will penalize sites heavily for using "Cloaking", ie. showing different content to Google than to normal web visitors, but for single page apps they have an exception.
 When detecting a single page app their crawler will send an `_escaped_fragment_` query parameter in the request, and the origin server can then choose to return a document that represents the content a user will actually see when the single page app is running.

-Note.
-Google recently marked their Standard for Ajax Crawling as deprecated.
+Note: Google recently marked their Standard for Ajax Crawling as deprecated.
 They're still following the standard, but recommend that single page app authors just rely on Google's built-in capacity for interpreting JavaScript applications.
-In our experience that's often still not enough and prerendering is often still a necesity.
+In our experience that's often still not enough and prerendering is often still a necessity.

 ## Setting up Prerendering